 Like the 370Z Coupe, on which the Roadster is based, it's both shorter and wider than the old 350Z and has power from a larger 332bhp 3.7-litre V6 engine.
 Much of the original 350Z 'proper sports car' recipe stays the same, though, with rear-wheel drive, a large large capacity naturally-aspirated engine and a solid-feeling six-speed gearbox.

-What does a Nissan 370Z Roadster (2010 - 2016) cost?
+Looking for a Nissan 370Z Roadster (2010 - 2016)?

 Real MPG average for a Nissan 370Z Roadster (2010 – 2016)